luke4816/game-platformer/README.md

 This game was created during an internship.
 It was used as a base to create a course to teach how to create a video game in JavaScript.

 # Technologies
 This game is made in JavaScript thanks to the framework [Phaser](https://phaser.io/ "Phaser's Homepage").
-This game has a Docker image that use the alpine version of [NGINX](https://www.nginx.com/ "NGINX's Homepage") has a web server.
+This game has a Docker image that uses the alpine version of [NGINX](https://www.nginx.com/ "NGINX's Homepage") as a web server.
 A Docker Compose file is also provided to allow this game to run in a Docker Compose environment or a Docker Swarm environment.

 # What's in this game ?
 This game is a platformer game where you control a character that desperately needs to pick up stars and jump on enemies.
 In this game, all levels are generated based on images.

 # How levels are generated ?
 The game loads all images of the levels.
-When the player load a level, the game scan this image pixel by pixel.
+When the player load a level, the game scans this image pixel by pixel.
 It then placed all platforms, stars, enemies and the player.

 # How can I add other levels ?
 First you need to create a image.
-One pixel of the image correspond to one block in the game.
+One pixel of the image corresponds to one block in the game.
 You can use differents colors for a pixel in the image :

 ## Blue Pixel
 A blue pixel corresponds to the start position of the player.
 (Maximum 1 pixel).